 1. What does “exemplary” mean?

-It means worthy of imitation or serving as a model due to excellent quality or behavior.
+It means worthy of imitation or serving as a model because of excellent quality or behavior.

 2. Can “exemplary” refer to negative things?